setting and holding healthy boundaries

 Hopestream Community is a nonprofit organization and can help with sliding scale registration.
 Please contact us if you would like to attend the workshop and could use financial assistance.

-about your facilitator
+About your facilitator

-About Brenda:
+About Dina: